Shop Subscribe

 • Pen and paper to record the issue, how you handled it, and the student’s name for your records.

 There are many other items that could be added to your repository but some situations, like assessing and medicating a fever or applying hydrocortisone cream to a wound, are better left to the school nurse.
-Be sure to take stock of your first aid kit often so that you always have these items available.
-The best practice is to take note the day you use an item and replenish it right away.
+Be sure to regularly take stock of your first aid kit so that you always have these essential items available.
+The best practice is to take note of the day you use an item and replenish it right away.

 More Teacher Life Tips & Must-Haves